009-St Norberts Catholic

 St. Norberts Roman Catholic Church

 On the south side of the road is St. Norbert's Catholic Church.
-This church just recently celebrated thier centennial, as it was built in 1907.
+This church was built in 1907 and sold in 2012.
 Initially this church displayed typical prairie "Church" architecture however changes over the years have caused it to become much more sophisticated.
 You can see the roof consists of two levels, the steeple is octagonal in shape, and the cross is very predominant.
 There are other decorative features such as the gothic arches over the windows and the cross with three arches over it on the side.
 The traditional placement of the altar is in the east end of the church, however it appears in this church it's on the south end.
 See the plaque for more details.

 St. Norbert's Roman Catholic Church